-Princess Arabela, the daughter of the Fairy King escapes before the revenge of a cunning and conceitful magician Rumburak and leaves the world of fairy tales.
-She meets Petr Majer in the world of ours and falls in love with him.
-Spells, a magic ring, the bowl of seeing, a flying suitcase and magic things play a very important role in the series.Written by
+Princess Arabela, the daughter of the King of the fairy tale world escapes before the revenge of a cunning and deceitful magician Rumburak and leaves the world of fairy tales.
+She meets Petr Majer in the human world and falls in love with him.
+Spells, a magic ring, the crystal ball, a flying suitcase and magic things play a very important role in the series.Written by

 6 of 7 people found this review helpful.

 Was this review helpful to you?